yxvnyk/todo-list-app/delivery-plan.md

 The developer's checklist for week 3:

-- [ ] T10: Implement Epic 4 frontend functionality in the *TodoList.WebApp* application.
+- [ ] T10: Implement Epic 4 frontend functionality in the *TodoListApp.WebApp* application.
-- [ ] T12: Implement Epic 5 frontend functionality in the *TodoList.WebApp* application.
+- [ ] T12: Implement Epic 5 frontend functionality in the *TodoListApp.WebApp* application.
-- [ ] T13: Implement Epic 6 backend functionality in the *TodoList.WebApi* application.
+- [ ] T13: Implement Epic 6 backend functionality in the *TodoListApp.WebApi* application.
-- [ ] T14: Implement Epic 6 frontend functionality in the *TodoList.WebApp* application.
+- [ ] T14: Implement Epic 6 frontend functionality in the *TodoListApp.WebApp* application.
-- [ ] T15: Implement Epic 7 functionality in the *TodoList.WebApp* application.
+- [ ] T15: Implement Epic 7 functionality in the *TodoListApp.WebApp* application.
-- [ ] T16: Implement Epic 8 frontend functionality in the *TodoList.WebApp* application.
+- [ ] T16: Implement Epic 8 frontend functionality in the *TodoListApp.WebApp* application.
-- [ ] T17: Implement Epic 8 frontend functionality in the *TodoList.WebApp* application.
+- [ ] T17: Implement Epic 8 frontend functionality in the *TodoListApp.WebApp* application.
 - [ ] All changes are committed and pushed to the remote repository.
 - [ ] There are no major or critical issues or blockers found during building the solution.